 1. Toronto, Canada

 This is a no brainer, considering this is where I live.
 Even before I moved to the big city, I would often visit by myself and absolutely loved it.
-It was and still is my favourite solo female travel destination.

 There’s just something about the buzz of downtown Toronto in the summer that I can’t get enough of.
 What the city lacks in the overall number of hostels in the downtown core, it more than makes up for in things to do on a budget in Toronto.